craigmaloney/pygame_book/source/chapter1/index.rst

 .. literalinclude:: program1.py
     :language: python
-    :lines: 12-15
+    :lines: 12-16
     :lineno-start: 12
     :linenos:

 Line 12 is a convention in Python to determine if the program is called from the command-line.
 Essentially it checks to see if the ``__name__`` value has been set to "__main__", which will happen whenever the module we've created is being run as the main program.
-For now it's enough to know that this will always be true and will then continue running the code below (Lines 12-14).
-Line 12 calls the ``main`` function (Line 8) and proceeds to set up the display.
-Once the display is created there's nothing keeping Pygame from continually refreshing that display so it then closes the display and exits the ``main`` function. ``pygame.quit()`` on line 13 cleans up any extraneous Pygame variables and ``sys.exit()`` causes the program to terminate (Note: ``sys.exit()`` is completely optional here as the program will end after executing the last statement on Line 13.)
+For now it's enough to know that this will always be true and will then continue running the code below (Lines 13-16).
+Line 13 initializes the Pygame modules that we've called (more on this later).
+Line 14 calls the ``main`` function (Line 8) and proceeds to set up the display.
+Once the display is created there's nothing keeping Pygame from continually refreshing that display so it then closes the display and exits the ``main`` function. ``pygame.quit()`` on line 15 cleans up any extraneous Pygame variables and ``sys.exit()`` causes the program to terminate (Note: ``sys.exit()`` is completely optional here as the program will end after executing the last statement on Line 15.)

 Well, there you have it; your first Pygame program.
 Not nearly as exciting as you expected, right?
 Like most scaffolding this program is only a taste of the final shape of your program.
 We'll make things more interesting in the next section.